Sending your ad traffic to a high-converting Facebook landing page is likely the single best (and easiest) way to maximize your Facebook ad spend.

 How do I change my landing page on Facebook?

 Luckily, you can change your Facebook landing page easily, with the use of Leadpages.
+Our landing page templates are easy to use right out of the box.
+All you need to do is drop in your copy, images, and move things around as you see fit using the drag-and-drop interface.
+You can also tweak anything you want at any time.
 Learn more about creating Facebook landing pages on Leadpages.

 How do you optimize for Facebook landing page views?